Addressing AI Tool Use in Classes

-If you are concerned that students in your classes may be tempted to use an AI to circumvent the learning process, there are steps you can take to refocus their attention on doing the work themselves.
+If you are concerned that students in your classes may be tempted to use an AI to circumvent the learning process, here are some suggestions on how you can shape the use of these tools.

 Be clear and specific about your expectations